m1kola/minsk.wagtail.space/src/pages/index.md

 -   To cover cost of lunches for participants
 -   Souvenirs

-We are looking forward to see you at Wagtail Space Minsk on 27-28th of October!
+We are looking forward to see you at Wagtail Space Minsk on the 27-28th of October!